veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-polar-area-chart.md

 ];
 ```
 #### Labels
-Here is a sample of labels that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the labels that are declared and initialized in the component class of **Ts** file of the project.
 ```typescript
 public polarChartLabels:string[] = ['Emergency & Casualty', 'Labor Ward', 'Endoscopy Ward', 'Coronary Ward', 'Surgical Ward','General Ward'];
 ```
 #### Legend
-Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
   public legend=true;
 ```
 #### Options
-Here is a sample of options that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the options that are declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  public polarChartOptions:any = {
    responsive: true };